vim-fuzzbox/fuzzbox.vim/README.md

 **Fuzzyy has been renamed to Fuzzbox, new name, same great taste!**

-A modern, extensible fuzzy finder with minimal dependencies.
-Written in vim9script using Vim's native fuzzing matching, background job, and popup window features, it's pretty fast and works on Mac, Linux, and Windows.
+A modern fuzzy finder with minimal dependencies.
+Written in vim9script using Vim's native fuzzing matching, background job, and popup window features, it's fast and works out of the box on Mac, Linux, and Windows.

 ## Screenshot